Boris-Barboris/dpeq/README.md

 [![Build Status](https://travis-ci.org/Boris-Barboris/dpeq.svg?branch=master)](https://travis-ci.org/Boris-Barboris/dpeq)

-**dpeq** is a low-level library that implements a subset of the client side of PostgreSQL simple and extended query (EQ) protocols.
-EQ is a stateful message-based binary protocol working on top of TCP\IP or Unix-domain sockets. **dpeq** defines classes to hold the required state and utility functions, that send and receive protocol messages in sensible manner.
+**dpeq** is a library that implements a subset of PostgreSQL wire protocol and focuses on extended query (EQ) protocol subset. **dpeq** defines classes to hold the required state and utility functions, that send and receive protocol messages in sensible manner.

-**dpeq** is aimed on library developers that write database middleware for Postgres.
+**dpeq** is aimed on library developers that write database middleware for Postgres or CockroachDB.

 Here is a list of good links to get yourself familiar with EQ protocol, wich may help you to understand the nature of the messages being passed: